api3dao/airnode/packages/protocol/README.md

 5. The Airnode sees a `MadeTemplateRequest` event (and no matching `FulfilledRequest` or `FailedRequest` event), which means there is a request to be responded to.
 It first uses the fields provided in the `MadeTemplateRequest` log to recreate the `requestId`.
-If the newly created `requestId` does not match the one from the log, this means that the request parameters are tampered with and the request should not be responded to.
+If the newly created `requestId` does not match the one from the log, this means that the request parameters are tampered with and the request must not be responded to.
 Then, it fetches the template referred to with `templateId`, and using the fields of the template, it recreates the `templateId`.
-If the newly created `templateId` does not match the one from the log, this means the template parameters are tampered with and the request should not be responded to.
+If the newly created `templateId` does not match the one from the log, this means the template parameters are tampered with and the request must not be responded to.

 Another test that the Airnode must do is to derive the sponsor wallet that is specified in the request using the requester address and check if it is correct (and not respond if it is not).
 This is done because we cannot derive the sponsor wallet from `xpub` on-chain, so we let the requester specify it in the request, and have the Airnode check it for correctness, which is equally secure (i.e., it will be obvious if one attempts to make a request to be fulfilled by a sponsor wallet that they are not authorized to use).